Craig Stutzmann

-Craig Keola Stutzmann (born July 14, 1980) is an American football coach and former player who is currently the wide receivers coach and passing game coordinator at Texas State.
-He was previously the co-offensive coordinator and quarterbacks coach at Washington State University.
-He played college football at the University of Hawaii.
+Craig Keola Stutzmann (born July 14, 1980) is an American football coach and former player who is the offensive coordinator for the San Jose State Spartans.
+He was previously the co-offensive coordinator and quarterbacks coach for the Washington State Cougars.
+He played college football for the Hawaii Warriors.

 Playing career

 Stutzmann was a four-year letterman at the University of Hawaii, where he played wide receiver.
 He started in three seasons as a slotback in June Jones' run and shoot offense, garnering two honorable mentions in all-WAC selections on his way to 2,025 career receiving yards.
 He made headlines in the final game of his college career in 2001 when he was ejected in the game against BYU for punting a football into the stands and jumping into them after scoring a touchdown.
 Stutzmann has stated that he does not regret doing the punt and that he probably would've practiced to punt it higher.
 He spent one season with the BC Lions of the Canadian Football League after his college career before getting into coaching.